 After you decide to do surrogacy in Mexico based on medical advice from your fertility doctor, research about the surrogacy agencies operating in Mexico.
 Surrogacy agencies in Mexico are certainly not made equal.
 Some agencies have shorter match time for a surrogate than other agencies, and some agencies offer more comprehensive packages than others.
 It is important to talk to multiple agencies and ask tough questions to see how they respond.
 In order to be able to ask the right questions and make an informed decision, it is important that you understand the surrogacy process specific to your situation.

 Have you researched the legality of bring back a child born through surrogacy to your home country, based on your situation?
 Each country has its own laws governing the passage of parentage and citizenship born through surrogacy.
 For example, if you are a Canadian, recognition of parentage and passage of Canadian citizenship to your child are relatively simple; genetic link is not a requirement, and therefore DNA test of your child is not necessary.
 However, if you are an American citizen, you may have to submit the result of DNA test, along with other documentations such as hospital records and surrogacy contract, to prove your genetic relationship to your child in order to be issued a CRBA.
-In addition, if you have a partner who is not listed on your baby’s birth certificate, you may have to amend the birth certificate through Amparo process in Mexico or have your partner adopt the child in your home country.
+In addition, if you have a partner who will not be listed on your baby’s birth certificate, you may have to do an Amparo trial in Mexico to include him or her in your child’s birth certificate or have your partner adopt the child in your home country.
 If you lack the citizenship in the country you reside, this may introduce additional legal complications.

 The law is constantly changing, so it’s important for you to understand the legal aspects of surrogacy in Mexico and in your own country.
 To do this, you may want to consult an immigration or family lawyer in your home country to make sure the child you have through surrogacy can be safely brought back to your country with you being the legal parent.